populse/mia_processes/docs/source/documentation/bricks/preprocess/afni/Calc.rst

     It is also possible to use built in functions such as sin, cos, sqrt, mean, stdev...
     Some functions are also designed to help implement logical functions such as step(x)  = { 1 if x > 0; 0 if x <= 0 }.

-    For more example, refers to the afni documentation
+    For more example, refers to the AFNI documentation

     ::

       ex. 'a*step(b)'

 - *single_idx* (an integer)
-    Volume index for in_file_a
+    Volume index for in_file_a.
+The computation will be performed only on this volume.
-    Default is Undefined (ie paremeter not used)
+    Default is Undefined (ie parameter not used)
     ::

       ex.
 '5'

 - *start_idx* (an integer)
     Start index for in_file_a.
 Requires stop_idx parameter.
+    The computation will be performed only only on the volumes between start_idx and stop_idx.
-    Default is Undefined (ie paremeter not used).
+    Default is Undefined (ie parameter not used).
     ::

       ex.
 '5'

 - *stop_idx* (an integer)
     Stop index for in_file_a.
 Requires start_idx parameter.
+    The computation will be performed only only on the volumes between start_idx and stop_idx.
     Default is Undefined (ie parameter not used).
     ::

       ex.
 '35'

 - *output_type* (NIFTI or NIFTI_GZ, optional)
-    | Format of the output image (one of NIFTI, NIFTI_GZ, AFNI).
+    | Format of the output image (one of NIFTI, NIFTI_GZ).
     |   NIFTI: \*.nii
     |   NIFTI_GZ: \*.nii.gz